kgisl/pythonFDP/notes/InsertSortTDD.md

 # Notes
 1. Bring your code and notes to the FDP session in a notebook of your own.
-2. Write code so that it is self explanatory.
+2. Use appropriate names for the variables so the code is self-explanatory.
+Additional comments may also be included to further explain the code
-3. Use appropriate names for the variables so there might be very little comments that might be required to further explain what the code does
+3. Share with me your code through `repl.it` even prior to coming to class
-4. Share with me your code through `repl.it` even prior to coming to class
+4. In the same file, clearly mark the code corresponding to the various steps that I have detailed above

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTg3NzQ3MjA2OCwxNTA1NDI5NzAsMjU1MT
+eyJoaXN0b3J5IjpbLTEyMDMxNDU4NTEsMTUwNTQyOTcwLDI1NT
-AxNzE4LDEzNDk1NDk3MiwtODA0OTYyODUyLDE4OTU0MDYwMjZd
+EwMTcxOCwxMzQ5NTQ5NzIsLTgwNDk2Mjg1MiwxODk1NDA2MDI2
-fQ==
+XX0=
 -->